Extraordinary Attorney Woo: Adaptations

 On July 6, 2022, AStory announced that the series would be adapted into a webtoon of the same name.
 Serialized into sixty episodes, drawn by illustrator HwaUmJo, and written by Yuil, it was planned to be available in Korean, English, Japanese, and Chinese.

 On July 14, 2022, it was reported that the possibility of a US remake was being discussed.

 On August 17, 2022, it was confirmed that a musical remake was planned in 2024.

 On September 6, 2022, it was announced that a remake was being proposed in approximately ten countries.

 In 2025, it was reported that Netflix was developing an English-language adaptation of the series by Leila Gerstein, produced by KristieAnne Reed for Jerry Bruckheimer Television.

+On 29 June 2026, The Indian remake, Juhi Mui premiered on Colors TV starring Eisha Singh in titular role.